MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ### 8. Collision detection for the player

-So we not have the player and the dino moving around, but there's that annoying issue with everyone going through walls.
-When we first started adding out cubes and walls earlier in this tutorial, we pushed them into the `collidableObjects` array.
-This array is what we'll be using to tell if a player is too close to something they shouldn't walk through.
+So we now have the player and the dino moving around, but there's still that annoying issue with everyone going through walls.
+When we first started adding our cubes and walls earlier in this tutorial, we pushed them into the `collidableObjects` array.
+This array is what we'll be using to tell if a player is too close to something they can't walk through.

 We'll be using raycasters to determine when an intersection is about to occur.
-You could imagine a raycaster as a laser beam coming out of the camera at some specified direction, reporting back if it's hit an object and exactly how far away it is.
+You could imagine a raycaster as a laser beam coming out of the camera at some specified direction, reporting back if it hit an object and exactly how far away it is.

 ```javascript
 var PLAYERCOLLISIONDISTANCE = 20;
 ```

 We'll be making a new function called `detectPlayerCollision()` that will return `true` if the player is too close to a collidable object.
-For the player, we're going to apply one raycaster to it, changing which direction it's pointing in depending on which direction they're going.
+For the player, we're going to apply one raycaster to it, changing which direction it's pointing depending on which direction they're going.

 To do this, we create `rotationMatrix`, an undefined matrix.
-As we check which direction we're going, we'll end up with either a defined `rotationmatrix`, or undefined if they're moving forward.
+As we check which direction we're going, we'll end up with either a defined `rotationMatrix`, or undefined if you're moving forward.
 If defined, the `rotationMatrix` will be applied to the direction of the controls.

 A raycaster will then be created, starting from and camera and reaching out in the `cameraDirection` direction.